eddie-knight/toc/proposals/graduation/cert-manager.md

  - Erik ([cert-manager/community#32](https://github.com/cert-manager/community/pull/32))

 There are a few other community members at differing stages along the maintainership path, including:
-- Houssem (Venafi affiliated, has been an approver for istio-csr since January)
+- Houssem (Venafi affiliated, has been an approver for istio-csr since January I 2024)
-- Peter (Venafi affiliated - member of the cert-manager org and incredibly helpful with a lot of non-code tasks like debugging, testing, admin, taking notes in meetings, etc)
+- Peter (Venafi affiliated - member of the cert-manager org and incredibly helpful with a lot of non-code tasks like debugging, testing, admin, taking notes in meetings)

 - [x] **Project maintainers from at least 2 organizations that demonstrates survivability.**